zid000/ZiDi-x-Malik-MD/README.md

 |**[`ZiDi Malik-Official`](https://github.com/zid000)**|

-## 👑 `Manu-MD BOT OWNER`👨‍💻
+## 👑 `ZiDi Malik-MD BOT OWNER 012`👨‍💻

-`⚠️ We are not responsible for any inconvenience caused by your mistakes!   | ඔබගේ අත්වැරදීම් නිසා සිදුවන අපහසුතාවයන් සඳහා අප වගකිවයනු නොලැබේ.`
+`⚠️ We are not responsible for any inconvenience caused by your mistakes!   | Zidi Malik`

 - This bot is not made by `WhatsApp Inc.` So misusing the bot might `ban` your `WhatsApp account!`(Though your WhatsApp account can be unbanned only once.)
 - I am not responsible for banning your account.